1825 Santa Ana hurricane: Meteorological history

 A hurricane of unknown origins was first noted east of Barbados on July 25 where they were battered by gales.
-The storm was likely already a major hurricanes upon discovery.
+The storm was likely already a major hurricane upon discovery.
 Later that day around 7 p.m., gales began to pick up in Saint-Pierre, Martinique from the southwest before peaking 2 hours later from the south.
 They ended around 9 a.m. the next day.
 On July 26, at about 7 a.m. in Dominica, the winds began to blow with great violence from north, before veering to the northwest and south until around 1 p.m. when they began to abate.
 On the same day early in the morning, a ship 40 miles southeast of Guadeloupe encountered a heavy gale from the northeast that suddenly shifted to southeast.
 This suggests that the hurricane passed just north of Dominica and was relatively small in size.

 Around 10:30 a.m. that same morning, the hurricane struck Guadeloupe at or near peak intensity.
 Shortly before landfall, a pressure of ~28.96 inHg was measured before a drop of 1.86 inHg occurred.
 A peak pressure of 918 mbar was then measured which may have set a record for the lowest measurement until the 1924 Cuba hurricane.
 In 1993, meteorological historian Jose Fernandez-Partagás suggested that the reading may have been inaccurate, and was possibly only ~28.10 inHg.
 However, this is assuming that the first observed measurement for the registered drop of 1.86 inHg occurred well before the storm at 30.0 inHg.
 The barometer was said to have already fallen "several lines below the degree of storm", at ~9 a.m.; a "sinister warning" that announced the approach of the storm.
 In a later 2005 paper, climate scientist Jeffery P. Donnley suggested it struck the island at Category 5 intensity.
 The eye likely passed over modern day Basse-Terre before entering the Caribbean sea.
 Around this time, damaging winds began in St. John's, Antigua.
 Montserrat then experienced the most violet gale, which commenced around 10:45 a.m. from the southeast.
 The winds then peaked around 2:30 p.m., suggesting that the storm also began increasing its forward speed in a northwestward trajectory.